AlibabaCloudDocs/oss/intl.en-US/Quick Start/ossutil.md

     ```

-For more examples of downloading objects, see [Download objects](/intl.en-US/Tools/ossutil/Common commands/cp/Download objects.md).
+For more information about how to download objects, see [Download objects](/intl.en-US/Tools/ossutil/Common commands/cp/Download objects.md).

 ## Generate a signed URL for an object

 -   Command syntax

     ```
-    ./ossutil sign cloud\_url --timeout t
+    ./ossutil64 sign cloud\_url [--timeout <value>]
     ```

 -   Examples

-    Generate a signed URL with a validity period of 3,600 seconds for the object `oss://examplebucket/exampleobject.txt`.
+    Generate a signed URL where the validity period is set to 3,600 seconds for the object `oss://examplebucket/exampleobject.txt`.

     ```
-    ./ossutil sign oss://examplebucket/exampleobject.txt --timeout 3600
+    ./ossutil64 sign oss://examplebucket/exampleobject.txt --timeout 3600
     ```

     If the following results are displayed, the signed URL is generated.

     ```
     https://examplebucket.ss-cn-hangzhou.aliyuncs.com/exampleobject.txt?Expires=1608282224&OSSAccessKeyId=LTAI4G33piUmgRN1DXx9****&Signature=jo4%2FGykfuc1A4fvyvKRpRyymYH****
+    0.368676(s) elapsed
     ```

-For more examples of generating signed URLs, see [sign](/intl.en-US/Tools/ossutil/Common commands/sign.md).
+For more information about how to generate signed URLs, see [sign](/intl.en-US/Tools/ossutil/Common commands/sign.md).